 What affects the price of gold?

-- Supply and demand: As a physical asset, gold prices might fluctuate depending on its availability.
-If gold bars become more scarce, their prices could go up.
+- Supply and demand: As a physical asset, gold prices might fluctuate depending on availability.
+If gold bars become more scarce, their prices may increase.
 Conversely, if there’s a lot of gold but not much demand, gold prices could fall.

 - Economic events: Gold is often seen as a safe haven or an investment that isn’t expected to lose much of its value during periods of economic volatility.
-During global events, such as the 2008 financial crisis, investors might flock to buy gold bars, driving their value (and price) up.
+During global events, like the 2008 financial crisis, investors might flock to buy gold bars, driving their value (and price) up.

 Reasons to buy gold